 What is Universal Credit?

 Universal Credit is a new benefit for working age people who are on a low income or out of work.
 It replaces six existing benefits.
-Full service Universal Credit starts in the Tewkesbury area on 6 December 2017.
+Full service Universal Credit was rolled out in the Tewkesbury Borough area from December 2017.